friflo/Friflo.Json.Fliox/README.md

 The main driver of this project is the development of an competitive online multiplayer game - a still unresolved task in my todo list.
 The foundation to achieve this is commonly a module called *Netcode* in online multiplayer games.
-The key aspects of *Netcode* are: Synchronizing game state, low latency, high throughput, minimal use of system resources, reliability & easy to use API.
+The key aspects of *Netcode* are: Synchronizing game state, messaging, low latency, high throughput, minimal use of system resources, reliability & easy to use API.
 As Unity is selected as the Game engine C# .NET is the way to go.

 Another objective is to create an open source software project which may have the potential to be popular.